wamp-proto/wamp-proto/rfc/text/work/README.md

-Text portions not yet migrated to RFC or work in progress.
+Text portions not yet migrated to RFC